measurement-kit/measurement-kit/README.md

 There should be no differences in the emitted events.
 There are however some differences in the settings as discussed below.

-You should now add the following the settings JSON:
+You should now add the following three keys to the settings JSON:

 ```JSON
 {